Background to the NFIA

 Service providers and partners

 NFIA services are provided free of charge.
-Hence we are not a commercial service provider and therefore do not provide services that commercial market players offer.
-As a consequence, we refer to specialized parties for specific information requests.
+We refer to and collaborate with specialized parties for specific information requests.
 NFIA employees are not permitted to have a personal involvement or a commercial interest in these parties.